National Core Content

 - HEE staff and Trust-based librarians are involved in testing, evaluation, and selection.

-- National Core Content Collection for 2019-2022 comprises a range of electronic databases, electronic journals, and point of care, made available at NICE Evidence Services.
+- The National Core Content Collection for 2019-2022 comprises a range of electronic databases, electronic journals, and point of care tool.
+These may be accessed from NICE Evidence Journals and Databases.

-- Please also see the comparison spreadsheet for the main e-journal collections, produced to aid decision making.
+- Use the comparison spreadsheet for the main e-journal collections to aid your decision making.

-- See NICE’s community for LKS staff or contact email@example.com for help in accessing these resources
+- See NICE’s community for LKS staff or contact email@example.com for help in accessing resources

 NICE Electronic and Print Content Framework Agreement